Crafting a Plan Beyond High School

-Many high schools offer high school students an opportunity to get a head start on their coursework that offer college level material.
-The purpose of the advance placement courses is for students who are mentally and academically willing to learn more complex course work at a faster pace equivalent to a college semester.
-The course work is approved in junction with the state’s department of education and local universities.
-Students must of already proven competency to test and pass the general education equivalency for the course before they are considered for an advance placement course.
-There are also minimum grade requirements for advance placement courses.
+Many high schools offer high school students an opportunity to get a head start on their coursework that offers college-level material.
+The purpose of the advanced placement courses is for students who are mentally and academically willing to learn more complex course work at a faster pace equivalent to a college semester.
+The course work is approved in conjunction with the state’s department of education and local universities.
+Students must have already proven competency to test and pass the general education equivalency for the course before they are considered for an advanced placement course.
+There are also minimum grade requirements for advanced placement courses.

 - What are the academic requirements for acceptance into this school?

-- Without substantial scholarships, will financial aid (loans) be required in order to afford attending here?
+- Without substantial scholarships, will financial aid (loans) be required in order to afford to attend here?